 Many of us are digging our own graves with our teeth without us knowing, due to the type of food we consume on daily basis.
 Every day these foods are slowly killing us.
 Contrary to our assumptions, the government, and other big corporations are not helping us watch over what most of these grocery stores are selling to us as food.

 Today, most of the items sold in these stores are no longer safe for human consumption, as about 80% of the average human diet is extremely unhealthy.
+Food corporations prioritize profits over the health of consumers, leading to the widespread production and distribution of cheap, processed foods.
+These foods are designed to be addictive, making it difficult for individuals to resist consuming them regularly.
 We no longer engage in clean eating habits because most of our most cherished foods are entirely loaded with things that can damage our health.

-Many comprising ingredients of our foods especially those that make them taste sumptuous like sugar, salt, and fat can be highly destructive in large amounts.
+A multitude of ingredients in our food, particularly those that enhance flavor such as sugar, salt, and fat, can be highly detrimental to our health when consumed in excessive quantities.
 In addition, powerful chemicals are used to preserve most processed foods.
 Unfortunately, most of us are unaware of the fact that these processed foods can tremendously leave us overweight, terribly sick, and bring us much closer to our graves when we consume them as a steady diet.

-Remarkably, most of us have already become unhealthy eaters.
-These days, we prefer to eat far too much starch, cheese, red meat and sugar than eating natural foods like fruits and vegetables.
-Now, we consume larger amounts of calories than we ever did in the past.
+Remarkably, most of us have already become unhealthy eaters and consuming larger amounts of calories than we ever did in the past.
+These days, we prefer to eat far too much starch, cheese, red meat and sugar than eating natural foods like fresh fruits and vegetables.

-Even though most of us have made considerable healthy efforts in lowering our consumption of beef and soda, and eating more chicken, our level of fruit and vegetable consumption is still significantly low.
+Even though many of us have made considerable healthy efforts in lowering our consumption of meats and soda, and eating more chicken, our level of fruit and vegetable consumption is still significantly low.